HMS Spey (P234): Operational history

 On 21 January 2022, Spey was deployed to Tonga as relief aid due to the 2022 Hunga Tonga–Hunga Ha'apai eruption and tsunami.
 In March a survey by the ship revealed that Henderson Island - part of the Pitcairn chain in the south Pacific had been mislocated in a survey in 1937 by 1 mi.

 In 2023, Spey was deployed to Australia.

 In 2024 HMS Spey made her inaugural visit to India following in the wake of HMS Tamar and anchored in Port Blair, a strategic port in the Andaman and Nicobar Island groups following exercises conducted with Indian Navy Patrol boats.
 In April, the ship embarked a Puma unmanned air vehicle team from 700 Naval Air Squadron for operations in the East China Sea.
 In June 2025, HMS Spey transited the Taiwan strait.

-During one of her maintenance periods in Singapore, the ship was fit with the new advanced Helicopter Visual Landing Aid System (HVLAS) to enhance her aviation capabilities.
+During one of her maintenance periods in Singapore, the ship was fitted with the new advanced Helicopter Visual Landing Aid System (HVLAS) to enhance her aviation capabilities.